-Caution: If the motor does not readily seat itself, check to determine if key has moved axially along motor shaft, causing interference.
-Tightening motor to reducer with excessive pressure against key will cause premature bearing failure and overheating of motor and reducer.
-Reconnect motor drive wires and check for correct rotation of speed reducer output shaft (counterclockwise).
-Reconnect assemble unit for operation.
+Caution: If the motor does not readily seat itself, check to determine if the key has moved axially along the motor shaft, causing interference.
+Tightening the motor to the reducer with excessive pressure against the key will cause premature bearing failure and overheating of the motor and the reducer.
+Reconnect the motor drive wires and check for the correct rotation of the speed reducer out put shaft (counterclockwise).
+Reconnect the assemble unit for operation.